dakshi27/EchoTrack/README.md

 ## Summary

-EchoTrack is a **backend-focused internal feedback system** built to demonstrate how real-world enterprise APIs are structured, secured, and maintained.
+EchoTrack is a **feedback system** built to demonstrate how real-world enterprise APIs are structured, secured, and maintained.
-The project prioritizes **architecture quality, security, and clarity** over UI complexity.
+The project prioritizes **architecture quality, security, and clarity**.